 SOY

-There are many different types of phytoestrogens, so let’s start with one of the most well known – soy.
-The medicinal ingredient in soy is called genistein, and this then gets metabolized to other phytoestrogens, such as equol.
-There have been many animal studies that consistently show genistein does not increase rates of cancer, and actually decreases the growth of cancer cells (5).
-A recent large epidemiological study looked at 18 published articles that found that women with a history of breast cancer who ate a diet rich in phytoestrogens had decreased risk of a recurrence (6).
+There are numerous types of phytoestrogens, so let’s start with one of the most well-known – soy.
+The medicinal ingredient in soy is called genistein, which gets metabolized to other phytoestrogens, such as equol.
+There have been many animal studies that consistently show genistein does not increase rates of cancer, but decreases the growth of cancer cells (5).
+A recent large epidemiological study looked at 18 published articles that found that women with a history of breast cancer who ate a diet rich in phytoestrogens had a decreased risk of recurrence (6).

-Genistein has also been shown to decrease incidence of cardiovascular disease (7), prevent osteoporosis and increase bone density (8), decrease formation of fat tissue (9), and has anti-depressant properties (10), all of which are important to address in women with breast cancer.
+Genistein has also been shown to decrease the incidence of cardiovascular disease (7), increase bone density (8), decrease the formation of fat tissue (9), and have anti-depressant properties (10), all of which are important to address in women with breast cancer.

 A diet rich in soy has also been found to be beneficial in men with prostate cancer.
 One Japanese study found decreased rates of prostate cancer in men who consumed the highest amount of soy (11).
-Another study on men who already had been diagnosed with prostate cancer found that men who consumed the highest amounts of soy had decreased risk of it becoming metastatic (12).
-Genistein has been found to increase the expression of four genes that are involved in stopping the migration and invasion of cancer cells (13).
+Another study in men who had already been diagnosed with prostate cancer found that those who consumed the highest amounts of soy had a decreased risk of metastasis (12).
+Genistein has been found to increase the expression of several genes that prevent metastasis (13).

-Soy and its phytoestrogens have been found to prevent the formation and recurrence of colon adenomas, and therefore preventative of colon cancer (14).
+Soy and its phytoestrogens have been found to prevent the formation and recurrence of colon adenomas, and therefore may be preventative of colon cancer (14).
 The same can be said with lung cancer.
-In a large case control study of over 24,000 women, it was found there was an inverse relationship between high soy consumption and risk of lung cancer (15).
+In a large case-control study of over 24,000 women, it was found there was an inverse relationship between high soy consumption and risk of lung cancer (15).

 FLAX

 Flax is another medicinal food high in a chemical compound called lignans.
-A study of post menopausal women with breast cancer found that high flax intake was associated with not only lower breast cancer related mortality, but also all cause mortality (16).
+A study of post-menopausal women with breast cancer found that high flax intake was associated with not only lower breast cancer-related mortality, but also all-cause mortality (16).
 In women with no history of breast cancer, eating a diet high in flax was found to decrease the risk of being diagnosed with breast cancer (17).
-Flax has been shown to reduce markers of inflammation, such as C-reactive protein, which could be one of the mechanisms it helps to reduce cancer (18).
+Flax has been shown to reduce markers of inflammation, such as C-reactive protein, which could be one of the mechanisms it helps to reduce the risk of cancer (18).

 ENTEROLACTONES

-These lesser known phytoestrogens found in grains such as barley, rye and wheat, and are also found in seeds, nuts and vegetables.
-A recent large meta-analysis reviewed about 30 epidemiological studies, and found that there is a protective role of consuming a diet high in these phytoestrogens, and are preventive of breast cancer, prostate cancer, colon cancer, stomach cancer and lung cancer (19).
+These lesser-known phytoestrogens are found in grains such as barley, rye and wheat, and are also found in seeds, nuts and vegetables.
+A recent large meta-analysis reviewed about 30 epidemiological studies, and found that there is a protective role of consuming a diet high in these phytoestrogens.
+Therefore, they may reduce the risk of developing breast cancer, prostate cancer, colon cancer, stomach cancer and lung cancer (19).

 BLACK COHOSH